codinghasini/programmingportfoliohasini/README.md

 + minute knowledge in javascript
 + proficient in Java
 + took coding classes in 2022-23
-+ have made a working website in HTML code.
++ has made a working website in HTML code.